vsivsi/meteor-file-collection/README.md

 );
 ```

+**Deprecation notice:** Through version 0.1.14, the global `FileCollection` object was called `fileCollection` (with lowercase "f").
+This will still work through version v0.2.0, after which it will be removed.

-**Note:** The same `fileCollection` call should be made on both the client and server.
+**Note:** The same `FileCollection` call should be made on both the client and server.

 `name` is the root name of the underlying MongoDB gridFS collection.
 If omitted, it defaults to `'fs'`, the default gridFS collection name.
-Internally, three collections are used for each `fileCollection` instance:
+Internally, three collections are used for each `FileCollection` instance:

-*     `[name].files` - This is the collection you actually see when using `fileCollection`
+*     `[name].files` - This is the collection you actually see when using fileCollection
 *     `[name].chunks` - This collection contains the actual file data chunks.
 It is managed automatically.
 *     `[name].locks` - This collection is used by `gridfs-locks` to make concurrent reading/writing safe.

-`fileCollection` is a subclass of `Meteor.Collection`, however it doesn't support the same `[options]`.
+`FileCollection` is a subclass of `Meteor.Collection`, however it doesn't support the same `[options]`.
 Meteor Collections support `connection`, `idGeneration` and `transform` options.
-Currently, `fileCollection` only supports the default Meteor server connection, although this may change in the future.
-All `_id` values used by `fileCollection` are MongoDB style IDs.
-The Meteor Collection transform functionality is unsupported in `fileCollection`.
+Currently, fileCollection only supports the default Meteor server connection, although this may change in the future.
+All `_id` values used by `FileCollection` are MongoDB style IDs.
+The Meteor Collection transform functionality is unsupported in `FileCollection`.

-Here are the options fileCollection does support:
+Here are the options `FileCollection` does support:

 *    `options.resumable` - `<boolean>`  When `true`, exposes the [Resumable.js API](http://www.resumablejs.com/) on the client and the matching resumable HTTP support on the server.
 *    `options.chunkSize` - `<integer>`  Sets the gridFS and Resumable.js chunkSize in bytes.
 Values of 1 MB or greater are probably best with a maximum of 8 MB.
 Partial chunks are not padded, so there is no storage space benefit to using smaller chunk sizes.